Bluebell flowering times can be used as powerful evidence of climate change.

-Our survey will collect data on when bluebells start to flower each year in different parts of the British countryside.
+Our survey collects data on when bluebells start to flower each year in different parts of the British countryside.
 Over time, this data will give us the evidence we need to document climate change.
 It will also help scientists model the possible effects on our flora and fauna.

-The easy-to-use identification guide and online recording form enables everyone, from children to scientists, to contribute to this annual survey.
-Results are shown in an online interactive map.
+The easy-to-use identification guide and recording form enables everyone, from children to scientists, to contribute to this annual survey.

 The survey builds on the information collected by the public since 2006.
 By collecting data over many years we can form a more accurate picture of what is happening, so we hope you will take part every spring.